John Davidson (activist): Early life and documentary subject

+Career and advocacy work

-After leaving school at age 16 without qualifications, Davidson has worked his whole life as a caretaker at Langlee Community Centre in Galashiels.
-He has also done a lot of voluntary youth work.
-As of 2002 he was a part-time youth leader at Langlee Community Centre and education complex in Galashiels.
+After leaving school at age 16 without qualifications, Davidson has worked as a caretaker at Langlee Community Centre in Galashiels.
+He has also supported several voluntary youth work initiatives.
+By 2002, he was a part-time youth leader at Langlee Community Centre and education complex in Galashiels.

 Since the broadcast of John's Not Mad, Davidson went on to become a "nationally known ambassador for the condition", "a spokesman for this previously hidden neurological disorder, campaigning to educate people about it."
-In 2003 he founded a Borders support group aimed at helping the families of those with the condition.
-Working with support groups such as Tourette Scotland and national organisation Tourettes Action he has visited schools, given talks, and held workshops on living with Tourette syndrome, and spoken to groups of police and school teachers on supporting people with the condition.
-He has organised an annual two-day residential Tourette camp for young people in Galashiels:
+In 2003, he founded a Borders support group aimed at helping the families of those with the condition.

+Working with support groups such as Tourette Scotland and national organisation Tourettes Action he has visited schools, given talks, and held workshops on having Tourette syndrome, and spoken to groups of police and school teachers on supporting people with the condition.
+He has organised an annual two-day residential Tourette camp for young people in Galashiels.

 "People who feel isolated in their own town can come to Galashiels for a weekend and feel part of a like-minded tribe," said John.
 "They can shout as loud as they like without worrying about upsetting or offending others.
 Hopefully, they return to their homes in better fettle and feeling stronger and less isolated."

-As of 2019 he was a board member of Tourette Scotland.
-In 2019 he was appointed an MBE in recognition of "his efforts to increase understanding of the condition and helping families deal with it across the country."
+In 2019, he was a board member of Tourette Scotland.
+In the 2019 New Year Honours, he was appointed a Member of the Order of the British Empire (MBE) for services to people with Tourette's Syndrome, in recognition of "his efforts to increase understanding of the condition and helping families deal with it across the country."
+While being presented with the award at Holyrood Palace, Davidson unexpectedly swore at Queen Elizabeth II.
+He said that the Queen, aware of his condition, responded with patience and understanding.

 He has also been a leading member of Borders Action Group, campaigning to save public services.